ms-iot/content/en-US/win10/samples/NodejsWU.md

 ###Deploy the server to your Windows IoT Core device
 * Go to the Project menu and select '<Your project name> Properties.'
 You could also right-click on the project node in solution explorer to access Properties.
-* Enter the IP Address in the Remote Machine text box as shown below (--no-console and --debug arguments are required and added automatically).
+* Enter the IP Address in the Remote Machine text box as shown below (the `--debug` argument is required for debugging and is added automatically).
+* You can also add `--use-logger` as an argument to redirect console output to a file in the local storage folder of the UWP application
+  (C:\Users\DefaultAccount\AppData\Local\Packages\&lt;Your Project Name&gt;_&lt;Publisher Hash String&gt;\LocalState\nodeuwp.log).
 * If you're building for Minnowboard Max, select `x86` in the dropdown.
 If you're building for Raspberry Pi 2, select `ARM`.

     ![Node.js Windows Universal Project Properties]({{site.baseurl}}/images/Nodejs/nodejswu-properties.png)